larryhastings/correlate/README.md

 and only recursively check each of those, rather than all possibly-connected matches with the same score.

+Removed `key_reuse_penalty_factor`.
+In the early days of **correlate**, I thought redundant keys were uninteresting.
+Initially **correlate** didn't even understand rounds; if you mapped the same key to the same value twice, it only retained one mapping (the one with the higher weight).
+Later I added rounds, but they didn't seem to add much signal.
+So I added `key_reuse_penalty_factor`, so you could turn it down, in case it was adding more noise than signal.
+It wasn't until the realization that `key->value` in round 0 and `key->value` in round 1 were conceptually *two different keys* that I really understood how redundant mappings of the same key to the same value should work.
+And once rounds maintained distinct counts of `keys / scores` for the scoring formula, redundant keys in different rounds became *way* more informative to the final score.
+I now think `key_reuse_penalty_factor` is dumb and worse than useless and I've removed it.
+If you think `key_reuse_penalty_factor` is useful, please contact me and tell me why!
+Or, quietly just pre-multiply it into your weights.

 The cumulative effect: a speedup of up to 30% in fuzzy match boiling, and up to 5% on YTJD tests using a lot of fuzzy keys.
 Match boiling got slightly faster too.